smaremanda/add-in-docs/reference/shared/document/setselecteddataasync-method.md

-The following example writes data as a one column table with a header and four rows, specifying the  _coercionType_ as `"table"` for that data structure, and if that fails, displays the value of the[error.message](../reference/shared/error/message-property.md) property.
+The following example writes data as a one column table with a header and four rows, specifying the  _coercionType_ as `"table"` for that data structure, and if that fails, displays the value of the [error.message](../reference/shared/error/message-property.md) property.